How To Make A Fundraising Video

 - The video editor needs select the best shots, be mindful of pacing and add appropriate music.

 The emotion needs to be backed up by an obvious need for the money.
 That need is shown by giving facts.

 An organization like the OKFD provides plenty of material to tell a compelling story with video.
 Truth is, they DO change lives.
 They DO watch their pennies.
-Donations are indeed put to good use, so as a videomaker, it is simply my job to translate the truth into an entertaining video.
-This is done by telling the stories of the people who rely on the organization and run it.
+Donations are indeed put to good use, so as a video maker, it is simply my job to translate the truth into an entertaining video.
+This is done by telling the stories of the people who rely on the organization and those who run it for them.